ashley-cui/git-workshop-shaw/README.md

 echo "some content" > newfile
 ```

-### Commit your Changes
-#### What is a commit?
-Commits are the backbone of how git works.
-Essentially, a commit as a "snapshot" of every single file in your repository at the specfic time you created the commit.
-Commits are powerful because they act like an anchor point in your project history, where you can easily look at what the code looked like at that time.
-You could even go back in time to that point.
-The best way to see this is to create a commit!

-#### Create your commit
 Now that you've made some changes in your repo, let's run `git status` to see what git sees.

 ```